 - Resolution of DMCA takedown notices regarding faculty or staff may have severe consequences against the staff or faculty member.
 Resolution of these notice must be done with Human Resources.
 The Information Security Officer or Associate Director of Infrastructure will take responsibility for informing HR about the DMCA violation.

 - If a student wishes to do a DMCA counter notice, the student will lose connectivity for 14 days prior to being re-enabled, as long as the copyright holder has not filed a lawsuit against the student.
 The proper format for a DMCA counter notice is described in the DMCA Policy.
-The DMCA counter notice needs to be delivered to Eric Kledzik as he is the registered agent for DMCA notices sent to FIT.
-Eric will inform the copyright holder that a counter notice has been received, but Eric will not divulge any identifying information about the student unless he receives a subpoena or court order.
+The DMCA counter notice needs to be delivered to the Information Security Officer who is the registered agent for DMCA notices sent to FIT.
+The ISO will inform the copyright holder that a counter notice has been received, but the ISO will not divulge any identifying information about the student unless he receives a subpoena or court order.